DreamLayer

 Memories tab

-Today / Yesterday / Earlier groups, kind-colored (promise, person, object, place, note), with local search.
-With a Mac connected the search box gains a second stage: ask your files and mail, rendered as a "From your Brain" card with sources.
+Today / Yesterday / Earlier groups, kind-colored (promise, person, object, place, note), with local search — and now backed by the real thing: with a Mac connected it pulls GET /dreamlayer/memories, the Brain's assembled recall (saved places from Waypath, people met, owed favors, dated reminders), merged with the local store.
+The search box gains a second stage too: ask your files and mail, rendered as a "From your Brain" card with sources.

 Settings — every toggle